Ked29/rdr2-scripting-environment/README.md

 Alexander Blade ScriptHook With Recent Natives etc...

-You'll need to change the output directory for the asi file to the location your rdr2 root directory.
+You'll need to change the output directory for the asi file to the location your rdr2 root directory is.